Water-Melon/Melang/docs/lib/string.md

 Input:

-- a value whose type should be one of:
+- `bin` - a value whose type should be one of:
   - int
   - real
   - bool